Peony (novel)

-Peony is a novel by Pearl S. Buck first published in 1948.
+Peony, published in the UK as The Bondmaid, is a novel by Pearl S. Buck first published in 1948.
 It is a story of China's Kaifeng Jews.

 Plot

 Peony is set in the 1850s in the city of Kaifeng, in the province of Henan, which was historically a center for Chinese Jews.
 The novel follows Peony, a Chinese bondmaid of the prominent Jewish family of Ezra ben Israel's, and shows through her eyes how the Jewish community was regarded in Kaifeng at a time when most of the Jews had come to think of themselves as Chinese.
 The novel contains a hidden love and shows the importance of duty, along with the challenges of life.
 This novel follows the guidelines of Buck's work: it is set in China, and it involves religion and an interracial couple (David and Kueilan).

 Preface

 A prefatory note preceding the title page, which tells the reader of the assimilation about the Jews of Kaifeng, reads: "Today even the memory of their origin is gone.
 They are Chinese."